OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 > Custom data types APIs are currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
 >

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with custom data types.
-It introduces core concepts that are fundamental to custom data type development and provides guidances for performing specific tasks such as reading or writing to a custom data type.
+It introduces core concepts that are fundamental to custom data type development and provides guidance for performing specific tasks such as reading or writing to a custom data type.

 ## Core concepts

-- The type property
+- The type property.
+All cell value objects have a type defined by the [CellValueType](/javascript/api/excel/excel.cellvaluetype) enum.
-- Range.value and Range.valueAsJSON
+- Range.valueAsJSON as an extension of Range.value.
 - basicType, basicValue

-## Read and write a custom data type

-### Cell values
+### Cell value objects

 - [BooleanCellValue](/javascript/api/excel/excel.booleancellvalue)
 - [DoubleCellValue](/javascript/api/excel/excel.doublecellvalue)